-5. Bidding / Pricing
+5. Bidding / Pricing / Value Engineering

-CCA: After receiving your CD approval, if you have engaged us to provide this service, we help you solicit licensed General Contractors to Bid your project.
+CCA: After receiving your CD approval, if you have engaged us to provide this optional service, we help you solicit licensed General Contractors to Bid your project.

-This is a very detailed process, and we coordinate with the NAHB (National Association of Home Builders) across America, to find qualified possible builders for your project.
-We review their licenses with the State of the project and see what complaints, if any, they have received.
+This is a very detailed process, and we often coordinate with the NAHB (National Association of Home Builders) and local HBA offices across America, to find qualified possible builders for your project.
+We review their licenses with the State of the project and see what complaints, if any, they have received, if that State includes such information.
 Why would this possibly be of interest to you as a homeowner?
 Well, we had one client that favored a particular builder and he was going to engage him to build his house, but in the end, the client thought he ought to have his Architect (the HOME ARCHITECTS ®) manage the bidding process for him.
 Good choice.
 Right off the bat, we discovered that the client's favorite builder had 3 registered complaints with the State Board of Contractors.
 One was for building a house without obtaining a permit.
 Another was for not properly stabilizing the soil near a house and the foundations began to crack, sink and fail.
 Good grief!
 Not the sort of builder any of us would want!
 The homeowner would have simply proceeded on his own and who knows what would have happened on his job?

-In addition, we review the sort of work accomplished by the various builders (we reviewed over 70 possible builders for one project during the last year).
+In addition, we review the sort of work accomplished by the various builders (we reviewed over 70 possible builders for one project during the last several decades).
 We look for compatible examples of the type of homes they have built, as compared with what has been designed, by reviewing contractor's websites and images of homes they e-mail to us, and sometimes through discussions with other Architects on those projects.
 We are members of a national Architectural professional organization and we have about many brother & sister Architects all across the USA.
-We narrow the field of possible builders from a "LongList" (sometimes 70+builders) to a MediumList (perhaps 20+) to a ShortList (8 or so), which eventually results in the final 4 be asked to bid.
+We narrow the field of possible builders from a "LongList" (sometimes 10+ builders) to a MediumList (perhaps 6+) to a ShortList (5 or so), which eventually results in the final 3 to 4 be asked to bid.